anandxkumar/gsoc_blog/content/blog/0/index.md

 ---
 title: print(" Hello World!!! ")
 date: "2021-05-10T22:40:32.169Z"
-description: Hey Everyone!
+description: "Hey Everyone!
 Glad to see you here.
+This is going to be a series of blogs where I cover my Summer Journey with <b>Radis</b> as part of Google Summer of Code.
 Wanna know more about me?
-Click the link above ;)
+Click the link above ;)"
 ---

 Hey everyone <b>Anand Kumar</b> this side.
+This is going to be a series of blogs where I cover my Summer Journey <b>Radis</b> as part of Google Summer of Code.
 Welcome to my first blog where I will be introducing myself.
 I'm a Junior from National
 Institute of Technology, Hamirpur, India currently pursuing my BTech in Computer Science and Engineering.<br>
 I am a geek.
 I love life, computers and everything in between!<br>
 I have been coding since my school days and soon realized that man this thing is so cool!
 I am an A.I. enthusiast and have made various projects related to Data Analysis, Machine Learning, Deep Learning and Web Development.
 Also I have completed a Data Analytics Internship at Pikkal & Co, Singapore and a Deep Learning Internship at Mavoix Solutions Pvt Ltd, Bangalore.<br>
+Currently I'm a Student Developer at OpenAstronomy organization as a part of Google Summer of Code 2021. <br>
 Wanna know a less known fact, I'm a huge hardcore video gamer!
 If I'm not coding, I will probably be killing some time on my laptop or my Playstation console ;)